-The Extraverted Sensing Thinking Perceiving (ESTP) personality type is what others would call a straight shooter.
-If you’re an ESTP, you enjoy action and are comfortable with risk.
-When evaluating a situation, you look at the facts and not necessarily the feelings of other people involved.
-You don’t have a lot of patience for theories, preferring to work in a more concrete and literal fashion.
-Although introspection isn’t a strong point, people can count on you to jump right into a situation and get things done.
+The ESTP is what others would call a “straight shooter”.
+They enjoy action and are comfortable with risk.
+When evaluating a situation, they look at the facts and not necessarily the feelings of other people involved.
+They don’t have a lot of patience for theories, preferring to work in a more concrete and literal fashion.
+Although introspection isn’t a strong point, people can often count on the ESTP to jump right into a situation and get things done.

 Strengths and Weaknesses of the ESTP

 ESTPs are practical and observant, but they are also spontaneous and fun.
-With this personality type, you possess the ability to motivate people and come up with solutions to problems they probably would have never considered.
-Your ability to perceive the motivations and attitudes of other people is another strength.
-Whereas other types see rules as an absolute method of controlling behavior, you see them more as an arbitrary guideline.
-When something needs to be done, you’re more concerned about the task at hand than an exact interpretation of rules.
-This is not to say that you don’t have a strong sense of integrity.
-You will not do anything you feel is wrong no matter how much you want to finish a task.
+Entrepreneurs possess the ability to motivate people and come up with solutions to problems they probably would have never considered.
+They have the ability to perceive the motivations and attitudes of other people.
+When other types see rules as an absolute method of controlling behavior, the ESTP sees them more as an arbitrary guideline.
+When something needs to be done, ESTPs are more concerned about the task at hand than an exact interpretation of rules.
+This is not to say, however, that they don’t have a strong sense of integrity.
+ESTPs will not do anything they feel is wrong no matter how much they want to finish a task.

-As an ESTP, you also have a strong flair for style and drama.
-You talk fast, move fast, and appreciate some of the finer things in life.
-Your hard-charging personality means that you sometimes hurt other people’s feelings without intending to.
-It’s not that you don’t care about them, but to you, the facts of a situation are more important than how any one person feels about it.
+However, an ESTP, also has a strong flair for style and drama.
+They talk fast, move fast, and appreciate some of the finer things in life.
+They tend to have a hard-charging personality which means that sometimes, they hurt other people’s feelings without intending to.
+It’s not that they don’t care about them, it’s rather that the facts of a situation are more important than how any one person feels about it.

 Possible Careers for ESTPs